-2. During any later tax year before the carryforward period associated with the tax credit ends.
+2. During any later tax year before the five year earry forward-carryforward period associated with the tax credit ends.

 (i) Example: A postproduction company reaches the \$500,000 in qualified postproduction expenditures in a taxable year, receives preapproval, and claims the postproduction film tax credit in calendar 2019 tax year.
 There is a five-year carryforward period associated with the credit.
-The
+The postproduction company sells the postproduction film tax credit to a calendar year Georgia taxpayer in calendar year 2020.
+The transferee Georgia taxpayer may claim the purchased postproduction film tax credit on either their 2019 return